-Starting October 2020, a two year project for young people that supports composing, songwriting and ensemble playing skills, inspired by working with leading Jazz, Hip-Hop, Folk and World Musicians.
+Passport to Music is a two-year Youth Music funded project, increasing access for young musicians with inclusive workshops exploring composing, song writing and ensemble playing skills, inspired by working with leading Jazz, Hip-Hop, Folk and World Musicians.

 At the start of 2022, a new group of young people came together for a special taster day to find out more about he project and have a go in a series of taster workshops led by the project musicians, exploring Jazz, Folk, Indian Classical and Hip-Hop.